4 Causes of Bleeding Gums

 3. Ill-Fitting Dentures

 Oftentimes, bleeding gums occur when dentures are fitted too tightly.
-If you’re tired of dealing with dentures and fit problems, ask our dentist about the possibility of dental implants.
+If you’re tired of dealing with dentures and fit problems, ask Dr. Paul about the possibility of dental implants.
 These titanium posts are designed to act as artificial tooth roots that, with a crown on top, look and function like real teeth.

 For some women, pregnancy can mean that gums become swollen and bleed.
 This is due to changes in hormones that affect how the body responds to the bacteria that causes gum disease.
 Try taking extra care of your teeth during this time with a fluoride toothpaste and floss.